aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/030_basic_experiment/40-experiment-cfn/_index.en.md

 The learnings here should be the same as for the console section:

 * Carefully choose the resource to affect and how to select them.
-If we had originally chosen to terminate a single instance (COUNT) rather than a fraction (PERCENT), we would have severely affected our service.
+If we had originally chosen to terminate a single instance (`COUNT`) rather than a fraction (`PERCENT`), we would have severely affected our service.
 * Spinning up instances takes time.
 To achieve resilience, ASGs should be set to have at least two instances running at all times

-In the next section we will explore larger experiments.
+In the next section we will explore more fault injection optioms.